rohankotanu/mybots/README.md

-# Randomly Generated 1D Morphologies
+# Evolving 3D Morphologies for Locomotion

 This program evolves a 3D morphology and associated brain for the purposes of locomotion.